How Pilot5 fits

 Great for tasks.
 Dangerous for decisions.

-ChatGPT, Claude, and Gemini give you one model's answer.
+A single-AI assistant gives you one model's answer.
 One perspective, one set of training biases, one set of blind spots.
 Excellent for drafting, summarising, coding, explaining — anywhere the cost of being subtly wrong is low.
 The failure mode appears when a single confident voice answers a question that should have been deliberated: there's no second opinion in the response, no preserved dissent, no record of what alternatives were considered.

 Where Pilot5 differs